 Players: 1-4 | Ages: 13+

-Sleeping Gods is easily the best storytelling adventure game that I’ve played so far.
+Sleeping Gods is easily the best storytelling board game that I’ve played so far.
+In this open-world campaign, you and your crew sail between islands, uncovering totems and solving mysteries along the way.
 The writing is excellent, the artwork pulls you in, and, unlike most of the other storytelling games that I’ve played, the gameplay itself is very solid.
-My group had a great time exploring this world.

 Read our Sleeping Gods review